muhelmy/demo-repo/README.md

-# demo-repo
+# Demo
-Demo for Github intro crash course
+Demo for Github intro crash course.
+Some description.